AltspaceVR/AltspaceSDK-wiki/Commands.md

-# Commands for the Altspace In-Game Command Interpreter
+# Commands for the Altspace In-Game Command Console
 Command names are case insensitive.

 ### help